Digital Media, Culture and Education MA

 A good first degree in a relevant subject.

 By coursework assignments of up to 5,000 words, plus practical work for some modules, and a 20,000-word dissertation or 10,000-word report.

-Mixed mode, including face-to-face residential workshops at the IOE and British Film Institute of two to three days per module, supported by online learning.
+Mixed mode, including full day, face-to-face residential workshops at the UCL Institute of Education (IOE) and British Film Institute of two to three days per module, supported by online learning.

 Where do our students go?

 Graduates of this masters degree are currently working as:

 - teachers in primary and secondary schools and further and higher education

 - journalists, new media producers, film and TV producers